Civil War Generals

 Green County Timeline

-This timeline provides a condensed summary of the historical journey of Green County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Green County, Kentucky.

 - 1803 - Green County is formed from portions of Lincoln and Nelson counties.